lapnd/httdes.github.io/keystone-makefile-64.md

 	$ cd <your keystone folder>			#go to your keystone folder and update the bbl.bin there if keystone-rv64:	$ make image -j`nproc`
 	if keystone-rv32:	$ make -j`nproc`

 * * *

-# IV.
-Run Test on QEMU

-	$ cd <keystone folder>			#go to your keystone folder
-	$ ./scripts/run-qemu.sh
-	Login by the id of 'root' and the password of 'sifive'.

-	$ insmod keystone-driver.ko		#install driver

-	To do the initial test:
-	$ time ./tests/tests.ke			#ok if 'Attestation report SIGNATURE is valid' is printed

-	To do the keystone-demo test:
-	$ cd keystone-demo/			#go to the keystone-demo test
-	$ ./enclave-host.riscv &			#run host in localhost
-	$ ./trusted_client.riscv localhost	#connect to localhost and test okay if the 'Attestation signature and enclave hash are valid' is printed exit the Security Monitor by:	$ q

-	exit QEMU by:	$ poweroff

-* * *